 You May Also Like: Essential Oil Storage

 While there are many essential oils for kids this list of 30 is a great place to start!
 And with these four basic steps covered to using essential oils safely for kids, you can confidently become a crunchy mama (if you’re not already).
 What’s your favorite kid-friendly oil?
-Drop in the comments in below and tags on Instagram #oilychic to share your oily mama tales.
+Drop it in the comments below and tag #oilychic on Instagram to share your oily mama tales.